jxchong-lab/GlobalGenes_RareX_Challenge_2023/README.md

 # Global Genes RareX Challenge 2023: Identify underrecognized symptoms / Expand definition of rare disease

 ## Overview
-[Global Genes RareX Challenge committee (GGRC)](https://globalgenes.org/) announces our team one of the winners for this challenge as below.
+Our team was one of the winners for Task 1 of the [Global Genes RareX Challenge committee (GGRC)](https://globalgenes.org/)!.

-Best open source method to benefit rare disease research: Chong Lab team, led by Jessica Chong, Ph.D., Assistant Professor in Pediatrics at the University of Washington, Seattle.
+"Best open source method to benefit rare disease research": Chong Lab team, led by Jessica Chong, Ph.D., Assistant Professor in Pediatrics at the University of Washington, Seattle.
 Code is provided here Task1_RareX.ipynb

 https://t.co/lRXHjFD9w8 <br>
 https://twitter.com/RARE_X_/status/1704538663445471713?s=20

-In this task, GGRC provided de-identified data (not downloadable) on patient populations in a flat table highlighting different phenotypes and genetic diagnoses.
-The task focused on expanding known phenotypes with previously unrecognized symptoms.
-We explore this data to determine if there are novel or underrecognized phenotypes correlated with specific rare diseases and submitted our results, approach and code.
+In Task 1, the GGRC provided de-identified, individual-level phenotypic data associated with a named diagnosis in a flat table.
+We cannot share this data.
+The task focused on identifying differences between the known phenotypic effects associated with a specific genetic diagnosis and phenotypic effects reported by families with that diagnosis in order to identify previously under-recognized symptoms.
+We explored this data to determine if there are novel or underrecognized clinical findings for each rare disease.

+We needed to map each symptom label in the GGRC dataset to an HPO term in order to take advantage of the HPO/OMIM/OrphaNet database.
+We used multiple methods (NLP as well as tree-based similarity) to identify potentially overlapping symptoms/terms between GGRC and HPO.
+We also reviewed the output of these scripts manually to identify the differences that were most likely to be clinically meaningful and therefore of interest to GGRC.

 ## Mehtod
 ### Clean and filter data